|Full Name||Namrata Soni Vogue|

 - Namrata’s first editorial makeup was with Vogue, she did the makeup of Preity Zinta for a cover shoot for Vogue’s editorial.

 - She was working with a venture in collaboration with Khushbu Mehta in The School of Makeup and Hair since 2019, where she taught hairstyling and makeup design as a mentor.
-She parted ways with that venture in 2020 and established her own academy Namrata Soni Makeup Academy because her name was being misused and Khushbu Mehta’s venture organised courses in the name of Namrata where Namrata was not even part of it.
+She parted ways with that venture in 2020 and established her own academy Namrata Soni Makeup Academy because her name was being misused.
+Khushbu Mehta’s venture organised courses in the name of Namrata in which Namrata was not even part of.
+Addressing the same issue, she wrote in her Instagram account that –

 It has come to my notice that a lot of courses are being offered wrongly in my name, ones that I am no way a part of, whatsoever – misusing my previous content to market things incorrectly.
 This is to clarify that if you would like to learn from me – I have only one Academy where I will henceforth teach my courses.
 That is Namrata Soni Makeup Academy.”